DinoChiesa/Apigee-Java-Json-Parse/Readme.md

 ## Example Bundle

 You can find a working [example API Proxy bundle](./bundle) in this repo.
-To deploy it you can use something like [importAndDeploy.js](https://github.com/DinoChiesa/apigee-edge-js/blob/master/examples/importAndDeploy.js), or your own favorite import-and-deploy tool.
+To import it and deploy it into an Apigee Edge organization, you can use something like [importAndDeploy.js](https://github.com/DinoChiesa/apigee-edge-js/blob/master/examples/importAndDeploy.js), or your own favorite import-and-deploy tool.

 ## Building